 How to conduct a learning needs analysis for e-learning?

 When you’re starting a replacement e-learning project, it is so important that you simply take a step back and choose whether or not an e-learning course or any learning for that matter will address the problems you’re trying to unravel.
 And this is where a needs analysis comes into play.
 So how do you conduct one?
 Well, a needs analysis is just a matter of answering three basic questions.
 First, what are people currently doing?
 You need to answer this question to uncover the current level of performance of your learners.
 And how you answer this depends on the behaviours or tasks that you’re evaluating.
-It might require you to spend some time observing your learners on the job or analysing any available data.
+It might require you to spend some time observing your learners on the job or analyzing any available data.
 Either way, your goal is to make a snapshot of what it’s your learners do immediately.
 Second, what do you want people to be doing?
-And the reason you need to answer this question is to determine the desired level of performance.
+The reason you need to answer this question is to determine the desired level of performance.

 Usually, you’ll answer this question by spending a while together with your stakeholders and material experts as they’re those who are seeking the desired level of performance in the first place.
 So after you’ve determined what people do and what you would like them to be doing, the third and final question is, well, why aren’t they doing it?
-And you would like to answer this question to work out the explanation for the performance gap if one exists in the least.
+You would like to answer this question to work out the explanation for the performance gap if one exists in the least.
 You do this by evaluating the information you’ve collected and determining whether there’s a lack of knowledge or skill or if there are other issues that might be causing the performance gap.
 So the next time you’re asked to create some training, take the time to pause and conduct a correct needs analysis.
 By answering these three basic questions, you will be ready to uncover the explanation for the performance gaps that exist within your organization and determine whether or not learning will help you address them.

 When is training the answer?